 Local Bottled Water Company

-DrinkMore Water, a bottled water delivery company serving the greater Baltimore-Washington area, used to invest $120,000+ in yellow page print advertising.
-They also spent more than $15,000 in online advertisng with the yellow pages.
+DrinkMore Water, a bottled water delivery company serving the greater Baltimore-Washington area, used to invest $120,000+ in Yellow Pages print advertising.
+They also spent more than $15,000 in online advertising with the Yellow Pages.
 By accurately tracking every single YP print ad as well as the results of the online program with the yellow pages, they were able to confidently eliminate all of it.

 At the same time, DrinkMore used the data derived from testing pay per click (PPC) advertising with Google, Bing, and Yahoo and a content marketing campaign (aka SEO), to go “all in” with both strategies (at a time when most of their competitors didn’t even know what PPC advertising was).
 I spoke with a handful of DrinkMore’s competitors who that DrinkMore was crazy to be spending upwards of $2.00 per click on Google AdWords.
 The thing is, these competitors only thought that $2.00 per click was expensive because they were not tracking their own website’s visit-to-lead conversion rate.